Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Introduction

-The unique multiple-phase predictive power of ChemGNN can be well demonstrated on variable-sized water clusters, (H\textsubscript{2}O)\textsubscript{n}, which witness the onset of a gas-to-liquid phase transition upon adding water molecules, one at a time.\cite{keutsch2001water} As shown by a vibrational spectroscopic study\cite{rognoni2021many}, (H\textsubscript{2}O)\textsubscript{21} exhibits a pronounced red shift of two O-H stretching normal modes by more than 400 cm\textsuperscript{-1}, which was not observed in any smaller water clusters.
-Moreover, similar to liquid water's ``fingerprint" band\cite{brubach2005signatures}, (H\textsubscript{2}O)\textsubscript{21}'s two red-shifted infrared peaks centered at $\sim$3300 cm\textsuperscript{-1} are relatively broad, confirming it as the minimum network to fully solvate a water molecule at its center.
-Therefore, the (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$21} clusters that offer a diverse set of chemical environments were chosen as our test bed to assess the performance of ChemGNN, which is the core of our potential-free data-driven molecular dynamics (PDMD) by affording $\textit{E}$ and ${\overrightarrow{F_i}}$ out of $\overrightarrow{X_i}$ and $Z_i$.
+The unique multiphase predictive power of ChemGNN can be well demonstrated on arbitrary-sized water clusters, (H\textsubscript{2}O)\textsubscript{n}, which witness the onset of a gas-to-liquid phase transition upon adding water molecules, one at a time.\cite{keutsch2001water} As shown by a vibrational spectroscopic study\cite{rognoni2021many}, (H\textsubscript{2}O)\textsubscript{21} exhibits a pronounced red shift of two O-H stretching normal modes by more than 400 cm\textsuperscript{-1}, which was not observed in any smaller water clusters.
+Moreover, similar to liquid water's ``fingerprint" band\cite{brubach2005signatures}, (H\textsubscript{2}O)\textsubscript{21}'s two red-shifted infrared peaks near 3300 cm\textsuperscript{-1} are relatively broad, confirming (H\textsubscript{2}O)\textsubscript{21} as the minimum network to fully solvate a water molecule at its center.
+Additionally, this phase transition is driven by the delicate balance between bulk energy gain and surface-tension penalty, according to classical nucleation theory,\cite{jun2022classical} which predicts a minimum critical size of $\sim$2.0 nm (i.e., $\sim$350 H\textsubscript{2}O molecules) for water nucleation, a prediction confirmed by a microemulsion study under supercooling.\cite{liu2007direct} Interestingly, the critical size for water nucleation depends strongly on the degree of supersaturation, leading to distinct condensation rates for cloud formation.\cite{charlson2001reshaping} For example, under typical atmospheric conditions with $\sim0.2\%$ supersaturation, the critical size is $\sim60$ nm, approximately twice that at a higher supersaturation of $\sim0.5\%$ in clean air.\cite{svensmark2024supersaturation} Nevertheless, even a water cluster with a critical size of $\sim30$ nm has more than 1 million atoms, which is well beyond the computational capacity of any \textit{ab initio} molecular dynamics simulation today, making the high-fidelity modeling of microscopic water clusters a paramount challenge.
+Therefore, the (H\textsubscript{2}O)\textsubscript{n} clusters that offer a diverse set of multi-phase chemical environments were chosen as our test bed to assess the performance of ChemGNN, which is the core of our potential-free data-driven molecular dynamics (PDMD) by affording $\textit{E}$ and ${\overrightarrow{F_i}}$ out of $\overrightarrow{X_i}$ and $Z_i$.
+Most importantly, our PDMD framework presented in this work for arbitrary-sized (H\textsubscript{2}O)\textsubscript{n} clusters in the gas phase could be readily extended to condensed-phase systems, such as aqueous solutions, the primary medium for numerous chemical reactions and most biological processes.